-The Baswa le Meetse competitions start at district level with auditions in order to select finalists for the provincial competitions.
-All winners obtaining position one in the provincial competitions automatically become national finalists.
+The Baswa le Meetse Project start at district level with auditions in order to select finalists for the provincial adjudications.
+All winners obtaining position one in the provincial adjudications automatically become national finalists.

 GENERAL COMPETITION RULES

 All participants are bound by the rules and regulations below.